bigkevmcd/commit-status-tracker/docs/tutorial.md

 ## Detecting the Git Repository

 Currently, this uses a simple mechanism to find the Git repository and SHA to update the status of.

 It looks for a single `PipelineResource` of type `git` and pulls the *url* and *revision* from there.

 If no suitable `PipelineResource` is found, then this will be logged as an error, and _not_ retried.

+It'd be fairly trivial to fallback to an annotation for the repo and SHA.

 ## Execution